Oats/Oat Straw

 There are oats you drink and oats you eat and oats for medicinal purposes too!
 In Spring, you can gently squeeze the seed pods to discover a milky fluid that is delicious.

-Below is an overview of oats/oat straw, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
-Gain a balanced and thorough understanding of the healing properties of oats/oat straw.
+Below is an overview of jojoba, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of jojoba.

 Western